Team

 Senior Physiotherapist Holland Park

-Compassionate and deeply invested in his patient’s’ well-being, Jonathan is dedicated to helping individuals overcome obstacles, regain function, and return to the activities they love with confidence
+Compassionate and results-driven, Jonathan is dedicated to helping individuals overcome setbacks, restore function, and return to the activities they love with confidence.

 Jason Aggarwal